 DISPUTE RESOLUTION

-Check the dispute resolution provisions to be applicable.
-Only one of Options A, B or C should be checked.
-If no option is checked, Option A shall apply.
+The dispute resolution provisions shall be selected in the Preamble.
+If no option is checked, Option A shall apply for all disputes.

-Option A: Applicable
+Option A:

 9.1 Step Negotiation.
 In the event of a dispute regarding this Agreement, the Parties shall attempt, in good faith, to resolve the dispute amicably and promptly.
 If the dispute is not resolved in five (5) days in the normal course of business, the Parties shall attempt to resolve the dispute by appointing a senior representative of each Party to attempt to mutually agree upon a resolution.
 If the two senior representatives cannot reach a resolution within an additional five (5) day period, the dispute may be set for arbitration as defined herein; provided, however, any dispute which lies within the exclusive jurisdiction of the FERC shall not be submitted to arbitration.